cdl-biosimilars/mofi/docs/workflow.rst

 .. _mass-sets:

 You can select different mass sets in the combobox below the protein sequence.
-ModFinder includes the following mass sets (see entries in file ``config/mass_sets.ini``):
+MoFi includes the following mass sets (see entries in file ``config/mass_sets.ini``):

 * Average IUPAC masses (data from Meija, J. *et al.* Atomic weights of the elements 2013 (IUPAC Technical Report). *Pure Appl.
 Chem.* **88**\ (3), 265–291 (2016))
 * Average masses for organic sources (data from Zhang, Z. *et al.* Mass spectrometry for structural characterization of therapeutic proteins. *Mass Spec.
 Rev.* **28**, 147–176 (2009))
 * Average masses as used in *Thermo Fisher BioPharma Finder*
 * Monoisotopic masses (data from Wang, M. *et al.* The Ame2012 atomic mass evaluation.
 (II).
 Tables, graphs and references. *Chin.
 Phys.
 C* **36**\ (12), 1603–2014 (2012))

-ModFinder uses the selected atomic masses for calculating the mass of the protein, the mass of known modifications, and the total mass.
+MoFi uses the selected atomic masses for calculating the mass of the protein, the mass of known modifications, and the total mass.
 These masses always appear in the left corner of the status bar.

 .. image:: images/statusbar.png
            :alt: Masses in status bar